 Sorting Through Sorters: Your Guide to Sortation Conveyor

 The heart of most distribution centers today is sortation.
-If it is applied correctly, products are efficiently routed to appropriate areas of the facility.
-Applied incorrectly, and the consequences can be catastrophic, often times costing companies millions of dollars in wasted labor and non-value added processes.
+Applied correctly, products are efficiently routed to appropriate areas of the facility.
+Applied incorrectly, the consequences can be catastrophic – often costing companies millions of dollars in wasted labor and non-value added processes.

-But how does one go about matching the correct sortation conveyor technology to their specific application?
+How does one go about matching the correct sortation conveyor technology to their specific application?

 - Product – What are you sorting?
-Is the product contained in corrugate boxes, totes, bags?
+Is the product contained in corrugate boxes, totes or bags?
 Are the contents fragile?
 What is the maximum, minimum and average length, width, height and weight of items you are wanting to sort?

 - Rate – How many products do you need to sort per minute, per hour, per shift?
-What inefficiencies need to be considered such as breaks, shift changes, wave stops, truck change outs, etc.?
+What inefficiencies need to be considered such as breaks, shift changes, wave stops or truck change outs?
 Do you envision the required sortation rate increasing in the future?

 - Number of diverts – How many product destinations are required?
 Will all of these be located on one side or both sides of the sorter?
 What is the overall footprint of the facility that can be utilized?

-There is a vast array of sortation conveyor available today ranging in price from a few thousand dollars up to multi-million dollar complex solutions.
+There is a vast array of sortation solutions available today ranging in price from a few thousand dollars up to multi-million dollar complex solutions.
 All are designed to be integrated into specific applications.
 Utilizing the wrong technology can prove disastrous.
-It’s important to consult with an experienced systems application engineering company such as Bastian Solutions to better understand the proper equipment to utilize.
+It’s important to consult with an experienced systems application engineering company such as Bastian Solutions or RH Brown Co. to better understand the proper equipment to utilize.

-Below are many of the most common sortation conveyor and sortation technologies available.
+Below are some of the most common sortation conveyor and sortation technologies available.

-are often the least expensive form of sortation.
+Pusher sorters are often the least expensive form of sortation.
 One or more pusher arms are positioned alongside a conveyor belt.
-These pusher arms divert product 90 degrees onto a take away conveyor.
+These pusher arms divert product 90 degrees onto a takeaway conveyor.
 Generally used for medium to slow rate applications where products are not fragile in nature, pusher sorters can achieve throughput rates of up to 60 cases per minute.
-Small item pusher sorters have the ability to sort up to 120 items per minute
+Small item pusher sorters have the ability to sort up to 120 items per minute.

 Narrow Belt Sorter